Jxl-s/brainrot-battle/README.md

 A fun, interactive web application where users can vote on absurd "brainrot" characters in head-to-head battles.
 The characters are ranked using an ELO rating system, similar to chess rankings.
 Partially vibe-coded, and partially written by myself.

 Credits to https://brainrot.fandom.com for the images, and for the knowledge.
+I lost so many brain cells reading the wiki and making this project, but it was worth it.

 ## 🎮 Features